TeodorMihai/errant/readme.md

 Alternatively, update the path to TreeTagger in `parallel_to_m2.py` and `m2_to_m2.py`.

+## Additional software for Romanian:
+Wordlist for Romanian is the hunspell wordlist.
+Readerbench is the only additional software needed for Romanian:
+`pip install rbpy-rb` (teste for version 0.6.6)

 # Usage

 Three main scripts are provided with ERRANT: `parallel_to_m2.py`, `m2_to_m2.py` and `compare_m2.py`.